-South Light on Fair Isle is a pharologist's* delight - a superb example of a 'Stevenson Lighthouse', one of many built around the shores of mainland Scotland and the isles during the Victorian era by this famous and prolific family of Scottish engineers.
+South Light on Fair Isle is a pharologist's* delight - a superb example of a 'Stevenson Lighthouse', one of many around the shores of mainland Scotland and the isles, built in1891 by this famous and prolific family of Scottish engineers.

 (*pharology - the study of lighthouses!)